Hermios/HermiosLibs/README.md

 - Get unitid of element (entity or train)

 Lua optimizations:
-- Does table has value
+- Check if table has value
 - Get first element from a table
 - Get index of element in a table
 - Remove element from a table based on the element itself